 2. Preparation – Self-care is personal and looks totally different for everyone.
 It can also be hugely dependent upon your season of life.
 However, what I have found is that having a list of self-care activities to choose from, I can easily pick what I need without having to spend a lot of time thinking about it.

-In this season of life, I work-at-home with a toddler-sized co-worker.
-A few self-care for me in this season looks a lot like sleeping on Sundays, ordering from Daily Harvest for when I need a quick, healthful meal, going out and getting a coffee alone, practicing acceptance, set a time for 2:00 PM daily for deep breathing, and simplifying almost all of my daily routines to less than 15 minutes.
+In this season of life, I work-at-home with my preschool co-worker and our newborn.
+A few self-care for me in this season looks a lot like sleeping in on the weekends, ordering from Daily Harvest quick, healthful meals, naps, going out and getting a coffee alone, practicing acceptance, deep breathing, and simplifying almost all of my daily routines to less than 15 minutes.
 For the working mamas out there, I have found Whitnee at The Savvy Working mom to be full of practical tips and for encouraging me to stop “shoulding” all over myself.

 3. Margin – It has never resonated well with me to have a rigid schedule and routine.
 There are just too many things out of my control that arise and I don’t want to feel locked into anything.
 So, I create a plan for each week but I make sure to include plenty of margin so that I can be flexible when needed.
 This also means that I say no quite a lot.
 Keeping our calendars from being booked every minute of every day allows us to check and adjust when we needed to and to accommodate for unexpected changes.